lailablomer/ProgrammeerProject/REPORT.md

 # Report

-### Laila Blömer
+Laila Blömer
+University of Amsterdam
+studentID: 10563865
-### Computer Science Fall 2017
+Computer Science Fall 2017

 ## Introduction
 This computer science project shows the greenhouse gas (GHG) emission world wide in the period 1990 - 2012.
 The interactive visualisations enable the user to look at the specific gasses per country per year (in a piechart and table), to compare the gas emission with population size and gross domestic product, and to see the gas emission changing over time (in a linegraph).
 As an extra, additional information about the specific gasses is displayed in a table and molecule graph.

 ![alt tag](https://github.com/lailablomer/ProgrammeerProject/blob/master/doc/GHGEmission.PNG)

-## Technical design
 The 'story' the data visulisations tell start with the worldmap.
 This displays the GHG emission.
 Clicking a country will alter the other visualisations.

 ### Worldmap
 This mercator scope Datamap shows the annual GHG emissions in CO2 equivalent (CO2e) per country.
 Buttons on top of the worldmap allow the user to switch between datasets displaying GHG emissions, population size, and GDP.
 At the bottom of the map a D3 slider allows the user to look through different years from 1990 - 2012 for all three datasets.
 Hovering over a country will provide the viewer with that country's name.
 On hoverover a popup shows the name of the country.
 On click, the piechart and linegraph change.
 The changes have a duration of 200 ms, to make the transition look smooth.
 Changing the indicated year at the slider will affect the piechart and worldmap.